nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.18 REQUEST_PROCESSINGS

 Processing status of the management request.
 Management requests are means of managing clients and authentication certificates of Security Servers.
 See also documentation of the table requests.
-Request processing binds together two management requests that refer to the same data but have different origin (Security Server or user interface of the Central Server).
+- In older version request processing binds together two management requests that refer to the same data but have different origin (Security Server or user interface of the Central Server).
 If one request associated with the processing is from center, the other one must be from Security Server and vice versa.
+- Starting in X-Road version 7.3.0 request_processing table contain only one record per request, there is no complementary request anymore.

 Request processing can have one of following statuses:

 - WAITING – Central Server has received a request.
 From this state, the user must either approve or decline the request.
 - SUBMITTED FOR APPROVAL – Central Server has received two complementary requests from different sources.
 From this state, the user must either approve or decline the request.
 Starting in X-Road version 7.3.0 not used anymore.